-For her work as a champion of women’s voices in research and academic leadership, Sylvia Bashevkin was named in 2005 to Canada’s Most Powerful Women: Top 100 Award by the Women’s Executive Network.
+For her work as a champion of women’s voices in research and academic leadership, Sylvia Bashevkin was named in 2020 as a YWCA Toronto Woman of Distinction and in 2005 to Canada's Most Powerful Women: Top 100 Award by the Women’s Executive Network.
 She has served as president of the Canadian Political Science Association, president of the women and politics research section of the American Political Science Association and principal of University College, the founding college of the University of Toronto.

 Sylvia Bashevkin’s scholarly distinctions include fellowship in the Royal Society of Canada, the Canadian Political Science Association Prize in International Relations, the Bertha Lutz Prize from the International Studies Association,

 the Jill Vickers Prize from the Canadian Political Science Association, the Mildred Schwartz Lifetime Achievement Award from the American Political Science Association, and the Ursula Franklin Gender Studies Award from the Royal Society.